gabrielleestewart/bubble/README.md

 We utilized Swift and Firebase for our backend, while SwiftUI and Figma were our go-to tools for front-end development.
 We followed a collaborative workflow where each of us pushed our code to our respective branches, and we regularly merged and pulled changes from one another and the main branch.

+### Challenges we ran into

+We experienced some difficulties while attempting to upload excerpts to GitHub.
+Unfortunately, this resulted in the loss of some of our code.
+Our limited understanding of Firebase made learning and applying its features challenging.
+Additionally, being our first hackathon, we were not adequately prepared for the sleep deprivation, which led to fatigue.

 ### Accomplishments that we're proud of

 We've compiled an extensive onboarding page showcasing all of Bubble's features.
 Our functional sign-up and sign-in screens are secured through Firebase authentication.
 To make it easier for users to find events and chats that match their cultural background and interests, we've implemented a tag system that can expand or narrow their community search.